filecoin-project/FIPs/FRCs/frc-f3_delegated_authority.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->
-Avoid a full network upgrade for setting F3 activation parameters by instead delegating parameter setting to the Lotus, Forest, and Venus implementation teams, who will set these parameters using a multi-signer-owned smart contract for one-time use on mainnet.
+Avoid a full network upgrade for setting F3 activation parameters by instead delegating parameter setting to the Lotus, Forest, and Venus implementation teams, who will set these parameters using a multisig-owned smart contract for one-time use on mainnet.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 This FRC proposes introducing an on-chain smart contract that can manage F3 parameters dynamically.
 This contract would be owned/controlled through a multi-signature mechanism requiring consensus from all three major Filecoin implementations (Lotus, Forest, and Venus).
-The contract would allow for a one-time parameter update based on mainnet passive test results, effectively combining what would have been two network upgrades into one while maintaining security through multiple stakeholder approval, full onchain transparency, and built-in time delays for community review.
+The contract would allow for a one-time parameter update based on mainnet passive test results, effectively combining what would have been two network upgrades into one while maintaining security through multiple stakeholder approval, full on-chain transparency, and built-in time delays for community review.
 Additionally, the contract is designed to automatically disable itself after the F3 activation date or 2025-08-01, whichever comes first, ensuring that any changes are deliberate and well-considered, while preventing indefinite alterations.

 ## Change Motivation
 <!--The motivation is critical for FIPs that want to change the Filecoin protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the FIP solves.
 FIP submissions without sufficient motivation may be rejected outright.-->
 The Fast Finality (F3) feature for Filecoin requires comprehensive testing under mainnet conditions to ensure its effectiveness and reliability.
 These live network conditions are challenging to replicate in test environments, and thus, the parameters for F3 are contingent upon the results of these mainnet tests.
 By default this necessitates two distinct network upgrades: one enabling Storage Providers to update their software for testing purposes, and a subsequent one for setting the finalized parameters.
-At least as of 202501, network upgrades are "costly" in terms of the multiple party coordination and for good reasons take a couple of calendar months to fully execute in non-emergency situations.
-Implementers who are taking on delivering F3, as already approved by the network in [FIP-0086](../FIPS/fip-0086.md), want to deliver the benefits of F3 network faster while minimize the "people resource" consumption on the network and their teams.
+As of 202501, network upgrades are "costly" in terms of the multiple party coordination and for good reasons take a couple of calendar months to fully execute in non-emergency situations.
+Implementers who are taking on delivering F3, as already approved by the network in [FIP-0086](../FIPS/fip-0086.md), want to deliver the benefits of F3 to the network faster while minimizing the "people resource" consumption on the network and their teams.
 (See https://github.com/filecoin-project/go-f3/issues/800 for more info.)

 ### Terminology

-*Below are common terms used through the rest of this document.*
+*Below are common terms used throughout the rest of this document.*

 - nv25 - The network upgrade that will deliver the next batch of F3 protocol and code changes, which we also expect is the last network upgrade for activating F3 on mainnet.
 - "the implementations" - This means the main major Filecoin implementations: Lotus, Forest, and Venus.